iharshraj1123/offline-youtube-browser-video-organizer/README.md

 ## Requirements :

-- Xampp with of php 7 or above.
+- Xampp 7.4.14.
 You can do it other ways too but this is the simplest way.

 - Browser with local file access turned on (discussed below)